cloudnativer/kube-ipam/README.md

 	* `rangeStart` (string, optional): IP inside of "subnet" from which to start allocating addresses.
 Defaults to ".2" IP inside of the "subnet" block.
 	* `rangeEnd` (string, optional): IP inside of "subnet" with which to end allocating addresses.
 Defaults to ".254" IP inside of the "subnet" block for ipv4, ".255" for IPv6
 	* `gateway` (string, optional): IP inside of "subnet" to designate as the gateway.
 Defaults to ".1" IP inside of the "subnet" block.
+    `ranges` can support the filling format of multiple network segments.
+See YYY documentation for details.
 * `etcdConfig`, an object of etcd address info
   * `etcdURL` (string, required): The URL of etcd
   * `etcdCertFile` (string, required): The cert file of etcd